jsor/ctrly/README.md

 }
 ```

-While is is highly recommended to use `<button>` elements as controls, ctrly
+While it is highly recommended to use `<button>` elements as controls, ctrly
 also supports other HTML elements.

 ```html